Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Touch of Misery** (standard, at-will) ● **Psychic**
 > +9 vs Reflex; 1d6+5 psychic damage, and the target takes a -2 penalty to Will defense (save ends).
 > †	**Touch of Grief** (standard, refresh 5, 6) ● **Psychic**
-> +9 vs Reflex; 2d6+4 psychic damage, and target is weakened (save ends).
+> +9 vs Will; 2d6+4 psychic damage, and target is weakened (save ends).
-> **Spawn Wraith**
+> **Spawn Specter**
-> Any humanoid killed by a specter of sorrow rises as a free-willed basic specter (use these stats, but without the *regretful whispers* power) at the start of its creator’s next turn, appearing in the space where it died (or nearest unoccupied space).
+> Any humanoid killed by a specter rises as a free-willed spectral spawn at the start of its creator’s next turn, appearing in the space where it died (or nearest unoccupied space).

 A melancholic specter that tries to subject others to whatever tragedy took the specter's life.